dialogflow/dialogflow-javascript-client/README.md

 ### Breaking changes:
 * Main class renamed from Client to ApiAiClient
 * StreamClient renamed (in exports at least) to ApiAiStreamClient
-* StreamClient class is no longer available inside main ApiAiClient class and now should be passed directly in ApiAiClient constructor: `const client = new ApiAiClient("ACCESS_TOKEN", {streamClientClass: ApiAiStreamClient}).
-That was made to allow building your applications without streamclient at all (streamclient now takes about 70% of whole library).
+* StreamClient class is no longer available inside main ApiAiClient class and now should be passed directly in ApiAiClient constructor: `const client = new ApiAiClient("ACCESS_TOKEN", {streamClientClass: ApiAiStreamClient})`.That was made to allow building your applications without streamclient at all (streamclient now takes about 70% of whole library).
 And also there will be other implementation of streamClient in the future

 ### Non-breaking changes:
 * Demo updated